Population and Demographics of Monaco

 Total Population Figures

 The population structure reflects Monaco's status as a wealthy jurisdiction with a developed economy.
-Natural population growth is modest, with most population changes attributable to migration patterns and expat settlement patterns.
+Natural growth is modest, with most demographic change driven by migration rather than births.

 Population Density